Auto Immune fatigue

 I have been put in the MS box by my GP, hospital, MS nurse and other people with MS at times.
-You may have experienced the same. maybe with MS, or fibromyalgia or Chronic Fatigue Syndrome.
-The, “others nothing we can do box”.
+You may have experienced the same.
+Maybe with MS, or fibromyalgia or Chronic Fatigue Syndrome.
+The, “there’s nothing we can do box”.

 Have you been put in your diagnosis box?
 Beware, it can even fool you.

 I have fought and fought against my label, not willing to accept that every single thing I experience is down to MS. It’s tricky of course because MS is so encompassing of so many symptoms.
 At the moment I’m in 2 boxes, MS and the peri-menopause and it appears that the combination of the 2 covers everything!!